 With special filtered telescopes you can observe the sun safely without hurting your eyes.There's more to the sun than just a yellow ball.
 See for yourself what the sun's surface and atmosphere look like--93 million miles away.

-Our educators can provide a Solar Astronomy Outreach for your community organization, classroom, school, homeschool association or scout troop.
-View our brochure for more details.
+Our educators can provide a Solar Astronomy program for your community organization, state or federal agency, library, school or classroom.

 For the lastest information about the Sun and how it affects the Earth check SolarHam.com --solar news and data from various sources in one spot for easy navigation.

 01/25/19: Surprising Explanation for Differences in Southern and Northern Lights.
 For many years, scientists assumed the aurora seen around the north pole was identical to the aurora seen around the south pole.
 However, in 2009, scientists discovered aurora can look differently around the north pole and the south pole, including having different shapes and occurring at different locations - a phenomenon called asymmetry.
 Now, a new study in the Journal of Geophysical Research: Space Physics explains how this asymmetry comes about and causes the differences in auroral displays near Earth's poles.
 The new research finds the differences in aurora are likely caused by squeezing of Earth's magnetotail - a magnetic tail that extends away from our planet - by the solar wind and the Sun's magnetic field.
 [Auroras]